In this guide, we’ll show you how to test with Cookies in GTmetrix

 Do not close this tab on your browser to ensure your browsing session stays alive.

 If you wish to monitor this page, make sure you log in with a permanent session (Enabling the “Remember me” or “Keep me logged in” option).

 While cookie information is stripped from the report, it’s still best to use a test account with limited privileges for security purposes.

-Click on the “3 dots” on the top right-hand corner of your Chrome browser, then click on “Settings”.
+- Clicking on the “3 dots” on the top right-hand corner of your Chrome browser, then navigating to Developer Tools under “More Tools”.